21 October 2024

 Select any image to embiggen

-I stumbled upon a 2000 Specialized S-Works CX whist scrolling through the otherwise-mostly-dreck on our local Craigslist the other day.
-As pictured in the ad, and later on initial inspection, the bike appeared to me to be rather cobbled together (as bikes of this vintage so often are).
-Nevertheless it looked like it had really good bones (these frames were handbuilt in the USA), bright mostly-intact paint, and best of all, surprise! some really good shit in a box, too: turns out the seller still had the balance of the original XTR-M950 parts, the right-hand Ultegra integrated lever, everything, in fact, except for the stock rear wheel with its bespoke S-Works hub.
-Alas.
+A 2000 Specialized S-Works CX popped up on our local Craigslist the other day.
+As pictured in the ad, the bike appeared to be rather cobbled together.
+Bikes of this vintage often are.
+Nevertheless it also looked like it had really good bones: bright mostly-intact paint and, according to the seller, some really good shit in a box, too.
+Turns out he still had the entire original XTR-M950 group, and the "missing" right-hand Ultegra integrated brake/shift lever, the original seat, everything in fact, except for the stock rear wheel with its bespoke S-Works hub.
+Definitely some significant resto/refurb potential!

-Despite the bike's basic cobbled togetheredness, to my eye it also looked like it had significant resto/refurb potential.
-During our first salvo of correspondence the seller told me he'd mostly left it shelved in his garage for many years and now needed the space for other things now (a tale as old as time).
-The seller also told me he had inherited it from a neighbor some years ago and had converted it to 11 speed recently, but that he was willing to include the old parts in the deal if I was willing to return the newer 11-speed parts to him once I'd removed them from the bike.
-Done!
+During our first salvo of correspondence the seller told me he'd had the bike shelved in his garage for several years and now needed the space for other things (a tale as old as time).
+The seller also told me he had inherited it from a neighbor some years ago and had converted it to 11-speed recently, but that he was willing to include the contents of the old parts box in the deal if I would be willing to return the newer 11-speed parts to him once I'd removed them from the bike.
+Of course!
+Duh.

 02 October 2024